 Or, you can guide clients more deliberately towards noticing what might need their attention.
 (Example: “I find that clients who have trouble sleeping also have trouble managing their appetite… Does that feel true for you?”)

 Of course, as you probably know, telling clients what to do doesn’t work.
-So instead of evaluating your client’s questionnaire and giving them an “assignment,” ask them:
+So instead of evaluating your client’s Deep Health Assessment and giving them an “assignment,” ask them:

 “What’s on your garbage list?”